CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 can't pass validation with a public IP and then rebind the name to `169.254.169.254` for the actual request.

+Internationalized hostnames are encoded to their A-label *once*, and that single encoding is what gets resolved, sent as SNI, and checked against the certificate.
+Handing the raw Unicode name to `socket.getaddrinfo` would encode it with CPython's IDNA2003 codec, which disagrees with the IDNA2008 / UTS46 encoding used everywhere else for labels containing (for example) `ß` — resolving one name while authenticating another.

 **Redirect discipline.** Redirects are never followed automatically.
 Each hop (at most 3) is re-validated from scratch — scheme, host, public address — and HTTPS-to-HTTP downgrades are refused.
 Credential-bearing API requests refuse redirects entirely.

-**Deadlines everywhere.** Every network operation runs under a wall-clock deadline that covers DNS resolution, connection, and body reads, so a tarpit server can't hang the script indefinitely.
+**Deadlines everywhere, and a Session per request.** Every network operation runs under a wall-clock deadline that covers DNS resolution, connection, and body reads, so a tarpit server can't hang the script indefinitely.

-This has a consequence worth spelling out, because it is the one place the "a failed thumbnail never aborts the post" rule bends.
+This has a consequence worth spelling out.
 A blocking call that blows its deadline is *abandoned* in a daemon thread rather than cancelled — Python cannot cancel a thread parked in a socket read.
-That worker may still be touching the `requests.Session` it was handed.
-External downloads each get a throwaway Session, so abandoning one is harmless and their timeouts are swallowed.
-API calls share one Session that the final `createRecord` reuses, so *their* timeouts must propagate all the way out and end the process.
-That is why a thumbnail's `uploadBlob` timing out aborts the post while the same thumbnail's download timing out does not: one shares the Session, the other doesn't.

-**Size caps and content checks.** Response bodies are streamed with hard byte limits (declared `Content-Length` is checked first, then actual bytes), and compressed (`Content-Encoding`) responses are refused so a small gzip body can't expand into gigabytes.
+That worker keeps running, still holding the `requests.Session` it was handed.
+So every request builds its own Session and hands ownership to the worker if it is abandoned: an orphaned worker can then only ever touch connection state that nothing else will use again, and the code unwinding from the timeout simply leaves that Session alone rather than closing it underneath a live socket read.

+The payoff is that timeouts are ordinary, recoverable errors everywhere.
+A `resolveHandle` that hangs costs you one mention, which falls back to plain text; a thumbnail upload that hangs costs you the thumbnail.
+Neither costs you the post.
+The alternative — a single shared Session — forces the opposite rule, where any timeout has to terminate the process to stay safe, and that rule is invisible to the next person editing the file.
+A distinct `DeadlineExceeded` exception type keeps this honest: it separates "our deadline expired and a worker was abandoned" from requests' own `ConnectTimeout`/`ReadTimeout`, which leave nothing running and are safely retried against the host's next address.

+**Size caps and content checks.** Response bodies are streamed with a hard byte limit applied to *decoded* bytes, which is exactly where a decompression bomb has to be stopped.
+Requests go out with `Accept-Encoding: identity`, but servers do ignore that, so any coding urllib3 unwraps transparently while streaming (gzip, deflate) is accepted and only codings that would reach the parser still encoded are refused.
+A declared `Content-Length` is used as an early-out too, but only when no coding was applied — otherwise it describes the compressed body and says nothing about what the response inflates to.

 None of this changes what gets posted — it changes what a hostile web page can do to the machine running the script.